Diamante-Smith/osticket-prereqs/README.md

 <br>

-- Go back to agents, then click on Departments -> Click on SYSAdmins
+- Go back to agents, then click on Departments -> Click on "SYSAdmins"

 - Make sure "Parent" is set to "Top Level Department," then scroll down to the bottom and click on "Save changes"